r-lib/usethis/inst/templates/tidy_contributing.md

 someone from the tidyverse team agrees that it’s a problem, and is happy with your basic proposal for fixing it.
 If you’ve found a bug, first create a minimal [reprex](https://www.tidyverse.org/help/#reprex).

+## Fixing typos

+Small typos or grammatical errors in documentation may be edited directly using the GitHub web interface, so long as the changes are made in the _source_ file (see [Document](#document) for detail).
+If you do not know what this means, see the [Resources](#resources) section to learn more.

 ## PR process